siderolabs/image-factory/README.md

 The Talos Linux `installer` image is used for the initial install and upgrades.
 It can be pulled from the Image Factory OCI registry.
 If the image hasn't been created yet, it will be built on demand automatically.
+As long as the ID has been created before.

 ### `docker pull <registry>/installer[-secureboot]/<schematic>:<version>`